Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Introduction

 In response, this paper studies an online rack placement problem to optimize data center configurations.
 Rack placement features a discrete resource allocation structure to maximize utilization subject to multi-dimensional constraints from resource availability restrictions, reliability requirements, and operational requirements.
-It also features an online optimization structure due to uncertainty regarding future demand.
-Viewed as a sequential decision-making problem, the rack placement problem is highly challenging to solve due to continuous uncertainty (power and cooling requirements), a continuous state space (power and cooling utilization), a large action space (tile-rack assignments), and a long time horizon.
-In turn, the paper proposes an end-to-end approach to the problem by (i) formulating an online rack placement model; (ii) developing an online algorithm for multi-stage stochastic optimization, with supporting theoretical and computational results; (iii) developing software solutions and deploying them across Microsoft's fleet of data centers; and (iv) evaluating its impact on data center performance.
+It also features an online optimization structure due to uncertainty regarding future demand, with continuous uncertainty (power and cooling requirements), a continuous state space (power and cooling utilization), a large action space (tile-rack assignments), and a long time horizon.
+In turn, the paper proposes an end-to-end approach by (i) formulating an online rack placement model; (ii) developing an online algorithm for multi-stage stochastic optimization, with theoretical and computational results; (iii) developing software solutions and deploying them across Microsoft's fleet of data centers; and (iv) evaluating its impact on data center performance.